Florida Woman Arrested, Accused Of Setting Ex-Boyfriend On Fire At Easter Dinner

 A Florida woman is facing a slew of criminal charges for allegedly setting a man on fire at their Easter dinner.
 WESH 2 News reported that while the ex-boyfriend of a registered nurse, Shivon Perez, was at her apartment home on the 300 block of Lakepointe Drive in Altamonte Springs, she allegedly asked him to fix a leaking pipe in her bathroom.

 As the man, who has been identified as Bradley Atkins by friends and coworkers, was laying on the bathroom floor trying to fix the pipe, Perez purportedly pointed a container at him.
-When he asked what was in the container, she told him gasoline before spraying him.
+When he asked what was in the container, she told him it was gasoline before spraying him.

 As she was allegedly spraying her ex-boyfriend with gasoline, she told him, “you are going to pay” for unspecified reasons, according to police.